-

 Brakeyshia Samms

-Senior Policy AnalystAs we show in our recent study, this is, in part, due to longstanding discrimination shaping racial differences in economic wellbeing in the U.S. Moreover, aspects of federal and state tax policies have helped create the vast racial retirement wealth gap in place today.
+Senior AnalystAs we show in our recent study, this is, in part, due to longstanding discrimination shaping racial differences in economic wellbeing in the U.S. Moreover, aspects of federal and state tax policies have helped create the vast racial retirement wealth gap in place today.
 For this reason, we evaluate how tax and transfer policy reforms could help shrink racial retirement wealth inequality.
 To inform lawmakers as they approach the 2025 debates, below we offer several guiding principles. -

 Matthew Gardner